 A lawyer from our firm can explain how the statute of limitations applies to your truck accident case.
 They can also file your claim or lawsuit on time so that you do not miss your chance to recover damages.

-Many lawyers work on an hourly basis, which can be out of accident victims’ budget when they’re facing other financial burdens.
+Many lawyers work on an hourly basis, which can be out of accident victims’ budget when facing other financial burdens.
 Because our firm works on contingency, we do not charge by the hour.
 Instead, we take a portion of your case’s earnings.

-If We Can’t Win Your Case, You do not Pay Attorney’s Fees
+If We Can’t Win Your Case, You Do Not Pay Attorney’s Fees

 Our team has a special incentive when it comes to winning your case.
 We work hard to win our clients’ cases because their interests are ultimately our own.
 By working with the Fitch Law Firm LLC, you can gain the team effort of multiple legal workers fighting for your compensation.